 The benefit of allowing donors to see and donate to specific initiatives lies in their relatability.
 Some projects and programs will be easier for donors to relate to and will be closer to their hearts than others.
 Understand the donors’ passions and interests, and use that to drive offers that the donors will want to fund.
 This is a much more effective approach than pushing university “priorities” on the donors.

 You could ask your donors to support a particular strategic initiative that your university needs help with, whether that’s building a new lab, replenishing the school library, or supporting promising students with their research.
+For example, University of the People lets donors direct their donations to different funds, as shown below.

 Naturally, there are also benefits to unrestricted giving.
 Unrestricted giving enables your university to address its most pressing needs, whenever and wherever they arise.
 It’s likely that offering both options to donors is the most effective approach, but only you will know what works well for your university’s unique circumstances.

 Offering multiple ways to give increases your chances of receiving a higher number of donations.
 By doing this, you ‘cover your grounds’ – making it simpler for more people to give.
+With changing times, your donors are now more comfortable with online giving methods such as digital wallets, text-to-give, bank transfer, direct debit, credit cards, and more.
+When you let them give the way they want, more diverse types of donors will be attracted to your university donation page.

 In addition to that, offering multiple ways to give creates multiple revenue streams – which always contributes to the financial health of an organization.